MystenLabs/sui/doc/in-progress/time.md

 }
 ```

-The preceding code behaves like `sui::test_scenario::next_epoch` (finishes the current transaction and epoch), but also increments the timestamp by `delta_ms` milliseconds.
+`later_epoch` behaves like `sui::test_scenario::next_epoch` (finishes the current transaction and epoch in the test scenario), but also increments the timestamp by `delta_ms` milliseconds to simulate the progress of time.